-- Name: Friendly name given to each input/output device - IO Type: To determine the device type. an input or an output. - Device: Represents the device ID of your digital IO module.
-Select between 1 to 8, depending on what is written on the nameplate of the digital IO module. - Pin: Represents the number of the digital IO module pin you have connected your input/output device to.
+- Name: Friendly name given to each input/output device - IO Type: To determine if the device is an input or output device - Device: Represents the device ID of your digital IO module.
+Select between 1 to 3, depending on what is written on the nameplate of the digital IO module.

+• Pin: Represents the number of the digital IO module pin you have connected your input/output device to.
 Select between 0 to 3, depending on where you have plugged your device.
 Please be careful: if the digital IO module faceplate numbers them from 1 to 4, your configuration and your programs (MachineLogic or Python) numbers them from 0 to 3.
 Therefore, input pin 1 as written on the faceplate of the IO-Expander corresponds to input pin 0 in the Control Center and MachineLogic.